Trade and Environment

 The linkages between trade and environment are multiple, complex, and the subject of many multilateral, plurilateral, regional and bilateral discussions and negotiations.
 Trade and environment issues encompass, among other things, trade and climate change.

 One of Canada’s important policy objectives in this area is to ensure that trade and environmental protection and preservation are mutually supportive.
-The Department of Foreign Affairs, Trade and Development (DFATD), in collaboration with Environment Canada, pursues this objective by incorporating environmental considerations and obligations in its free trade agreements.
+Global Affairs Canada, in collaboration with Environment Canada, pursues this objective by incorporating environmental considerations and obligations in its free trade agreements.
 It is also actively engaged in the World Trade Organization (WTO) negotiations on trade and environment and in fora such as the Organization for Economic Co-operation and Development (OECD) and the Asia Pacific Economic Co-operation (APEC).

 The WTO provides a framework and rules to assist Canadian trade and environment policy efforts.
 In general, the WTO acknowledges that, under certain conditions, trade limitations may be necessary to achieve some environmental policy goals, provided that they are not disguised restrictions to trade or a means of arbitrary or unjustifiable discrimination.